Point72/csp/docs/wiki/Home.md

 For **contributions**, please see our [developer documentation](https://github.com/Point72/csp/wiki/99.-Developer).
 We have `help wanted` and `good first issue` tags on our issues page, so these are a great place to start.

+For **documentation updates**, make PRs that update the pages in `/docs/wiki`.
+The documentation is pushed to the GitHub wiki automatically through a GitHub workflow.
+Note that direct updates to this wiki will be overwritten.

 # Roadmap
 We do not have a formal roadmap, but we're happy to discuss features, improvements, new adapters, etc, in our [discussions area](https://github.com/Point72/csp/discussions).
 Here are some high level items we hope to accomplish in the next few months: